-At eProvided, our expert team has encountered all kinds of damaged devices.
+At eProvided, our professional file recovery team has encountered all kinds of damaged devices.
 Examples include smartphone salt water damage.
 And thus, we use every technique and tool available to retrieve your lost data.
 A common problem with smartphones is failure after exposure to salt water or fresh water.
-In particular, spilling a drink over your cell phone, or dropping it in the toilet can be fatal.
+In particular, spilling a drink over your cell phone, or maybe you dropped your smartphone in the toilet.
 To illustrate, if immersed in salt water, serious harm to the internal components will take place.

 In particular, salt water is very detrimental, due to the build-up of sodium and oxidation.
 You should keep your smartphone bagged or on shore altogether when near the sea.
 Damage to smart phones is common once submerged in salt water.